Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Disentanglement via Mechanism Sparsity Regularization

-In order for the resulting objective to be amenable to gradient-based optimization, we treat $M^a$ and $M^z$ as independent Bernoulli random variables with probabilities of success $\texttt{sigmoid}(\gamma_{i,j}^a)$ and $\texttt{sigmoid}(\gamma_{i,j}^z)$ and optimize the continuous parameters $\gamma^a$ and $\gamma^z$ using the Gumbel-Softmax Straight-Through Gradient estimator~\citep{jang2016categorical, maddison2016concrete}.
-This strategy has been used successfully in the past to enable gradient-based causal discovery~\citep{ng2019masked,dcdi}.
+To go from linear identifiability~(Def.~\ref{def:linear_eq}) to permutation-identifiability~(Def.~\ref{def:perm_eq}), Thm.~\ref{thm:combined} suggests we should not only fit the data, but also choose the model such that $\hat{G}$ is sparse (or minimal).
+To achieve this in practice, we add regularization terms $-\alpha_z ||\hat{G}^z||_0$ and $-\alpha_a ||\hat{G}^a||_0$ to the ELBO objective, where $\alpha_z \geq 0$ and $\alpha_a \geq 0$ are hyperparameters.
+To make the objective amenable to gradient-based optimization, we treat $\hat{G}_{i,j}^z$ and $\hat{G}_{i, \ell}^a$ as independent Bernoulli random variables with probabilities of success $\texttt{sigmoid}(\gamma_{i,j}^z)$ and $\texttt{sigmoid}(\gamma_{i,\ell}^a)$ and optimize the continuous parameters $\gamma^z$ and $\gamma^a$ using the Gumbel-Softmax gradient estimator~\citep{jang2016categorical, maddison2016concrete}.
+This strategy has been used successfully in previous work to enable gradient-based causal discovery~\citep{ng2019masked,dcdi}.
+A regularization that is too weak or too strong will result in graphs that are too dense or too sparse, respectively.
+In Sec.~\ref{sec:exp}, we select $\alpha_z$ and $\alpha_a$ using an adaptation of the unsupervised model selection criterion proposed by~\cite{Duan2020UDR}.